What is brand differentiation?

 For these reasons, it’s no surprise that 87% of respondents polled indicated that improving customer experience was their top priority.

-Want to differentiate by delivering awesome customer experience?
+Want to differentiate by delivering an awesome customer experience?
 Here’s how to do it…

 - Observe: Test your own current customer experience.
 Analyze each step of the process and feel the pain points for yourself.
 If possible, do the same with your competitors for comparison.

-- Identify areas for improvement: Once you’ve established a clear picture of your customers’ experience, document the friction points that will drive customers away and the areas that stood out in a positive way.
-Repair the problem areas and improve your strong points to create an even better experience.
+- Identify areas for improvement: Once you’ve established a clear picture of your customer’s experience, document the friction points that will drive customers away and the areas that stand out positively.
+Repair the problem areas and improve your strong points for a better experience.

 - Prioritize: Providing a stand-out customer experience is everyone’s job – not just the customer service team.
-Make customer experience part of the conversation every day at every level of your business.
+Make customer experience part of the conversation every day at every business level.

 Focusing your efforts on the customer experience will always pay off.
 So, consistently check in with your customers to see how you’re doing.